Line of Credit vs. Loan: How to Decide What’s Best for You

 Businesses can also take out business loans, which are installment loans and work more like a personal loan.
 These can be useful if you have a general idea of the amount you’ll need—for example, to cover start-up costs or a large, unexpected expense such as business-related loss expenses not covered by insurance.

-For many small businesses, the owner’s personal credit along with the business’s credit and finances will determine the company’s eligibility and rates for both a business line of credit or loan.
+For many small businesses, the owner’s personal credit report along with the business’s credit and finances will determine the company’s eligibility and rates for both a business line of credit or loan.

 A business line of credit is usually best for making periodic payments or covering ongoing needs.